Kevinjchang98/CPSC5005-Testing/README.md

     The format required is for each folder in `submissions` to be the name of the username of the student, and their submission files in their own folders

-3. Run the reqpective testing shell script.
+3. Run the respective testing shell script.
 For Project 2 that would be

         ./testp2.sh